twadada/Machine-Translation/README.md

 python translate.py -model model_path -src_test test_data_path -gpuid 0 -beam_size 5
 ```

 This outputs translations as "model_path.translation.txt".
 You can increase the beam size as you want.
 However, it is known that output translations tend to be shorter and shorter as beam size increases.
-To mitigate this issue, you can set -normalize option, that normalizes decoding probabilities by sentence length
+To mitigate this issue, you can set -normalize option, that divides decoding probabilities by sentence length during beam search.

 If you want to output top k translation candidates for each source sentence, set the option -k larger than 0 (default:0), and it produces another file "model_path.translation_topk.txt".